The Fall of Man: or Much Ado about Apples!

 ‘That’s a man’s name!’

-‘Okay,’ replied the man, ‘how about Eve?’
+‘Okay,’ snorted the man.
+‘How about Eve?’

 ‘Oh, that’s kind of pretty.
 I’ll call you Adam.’

-‘Hebrew for “man”?
-How fucking original!’
+‘Hebrew for “man”?’ he jeered.
+‘How fucking original!’

-22 And the Lord God said, ‘The humans are now like one of us (for there were several gods, but we’re not allowed to talk about them), knowing good and evil.
-If he eats from the Tree of Life I made, for reasons I will keep to myself, he will live for ever.’
-23 So the Lord God picked up Adam and Eve and tossed them out of the Garden of Eden.
+22 The Lord God announced, ‘The humans are now like one of us (for there were several gods, but we’re not allowed to talk about them), knowing good and evil.
+If they eat from the Tree of Life, which I made for reasons I will keep to myself, they will live for ever!’
+23 and he picked up Adam and Eve and tossed them out of the Garden of Eden.

-24 Then he put cherubim, which are these gnarly-looking super angels, and a giant flaming sword in front of the Garden of Eden to guard the Tree of Life.
-The cherubim and flaming sword remain there to this day, but, oddly, haven’t shown up on any satellite photos.
+24 He was so worried that they might find their way back to the Tree of Life that he placed these gnarly-looking super angels called cherubim and a giant flaming sword at the entrance to the garden.
+The cherubim and the flaming sword remain there to this day, but, oddly, haven’t shown up on any satellite photos.